-Western natives related to phlox.
+Easy-to-grow Western natives that are related to phlox.
 Slender plants with finely cut leaves and colorful flowers from late spring to early fall.
-Useful in wild garden or borders.
+Useful in wild gardens or borders.
 In fall or early spring, sow seeds in well-drained soil where plants are to grow.
 Thin seedlings to avoid crowding.Gilia tricolor

 Native to California.
-Grows to 4–18 in. high, about 9 in. wide.
-Subtly beautiful flowers, carried singly or in clusters, are 1/2 in. wide or wider, with pale to deep violet with yellow throat spotted purple; blue pollen.
+Grows to 4–18 in. high and about 9 in. wide.
+Subtly beautiful flowers, carried singly or in clusters, are 1/2 in. wide or wider, with pale to deep violet with a yellow throat spotted purple; blue pollen.

 This old-fashioned charmer from the Mediterranean region is best against a fence or wall or at the bac...

 Native from Maine to Minnesota, south to Florida, Arizona, and Mexico.
 Light green leaves form a compa...

 Hardy flowering perennial fromEurope and western Asia.
 To5 ft. tall in bloom, spreading to4 ft. wide. ...